 Frequently Asked Questions

 OLA is an independent and non-partisan agency that provides audit services to assist the General Assembly in its oversight responsibilities.
-OLA is directed by the Legislative Auditor and is staffed by approximately 110 auditors, many of whom are certified public accountants or hold other certifications and advanced degrees.
-OLA has three field audit divisions: Fiscal Compliance, Performance, and Information Systems.
+OLA is directed by the Legislative Auditor and is staffed by approximately 100 auditors, many of whom are certified public accountants or hold other certifications and advanced degrees.
+OLA has two audit divisions: Compliance and Performance, and Information Systems.
+OLA also has a Quality Assurance and Professional Development Division.

 Your work will help improve government programs and assure taxpayers' money is effectively used.
 You’ll evaluate government functions and processes, analyze program activity, and identify better ways for State agencies to protect public resources, secure sensitive citizen data, and ensure that government programs are fulfilling legislative intent and serving the citizens of Maryland.

 A fiscal compliance audit is designed to evaluate an agency’s operations and internal controls and determine whether the agency complied with applicable laws and regulations.
-These audits are conducted by the Fiscal Compliance Audit Division and primarily focus on fiscal operations, information systems (with the assistance of the Information Systems Audit Division), and programs with financial impact on the State.
+These audits primarily focus on fiscal operations, information systems, and programs with financial impact on the State.

 A performance audit is designed to evaluate whether an agency or program is operating in an economic, efficient, and effective manner or to determine whether desired program results have been achieved.
-These audits are conducted by the Performance Audit Division at OLA’s discretion or as requested by the Joint Audit Committee or the Executive Director of the Department of Legislative Services.
+These audits are conducted at OLA’s discretion or as requested by the Joint Audit and Evaluation Committee or the Executive Director of the Department of Legislative Services.

 OLA is also required to conduct a performance audit of each of the 24 local school systems in the State to assess its financial management practices at 6 year intervals, unless there is an exemption as provided for by law.
 The next audit for those systems that have received an exemption will occur 12 years from their last audit.